eavanvalkenburg/pysiaalarm/README.rst

 Config
 ==========

-The client takes these arguments:
+The SIAClient takes these arguments:

-- host: if there is a specific host to talk to, should use '' for localhost.
+- host: if there is a specific host to talk to, usually has '' for localhost.
 - port: the tcp port your alarm system listens to.
+- accounts: list of type SIAAccount that are to be allowed to send messages to this server
+- function: a function that will be called for every event that it handles, takes only a SIAEvent as parameter and does not pass back anything.

+SIAAccount takes these arguments:

 - account_id: the account id as 3-16 ASCII hex characters.
-- function: a function that will be called for every event that is handles, takes only a SIAEvent as parameter and does not pass back anything.
 - [optional] key: encryption key specified in your alarm system 16, 24, or 32 ASCII characters
+- [optional] allowed_timeband: encrypted messages have a timestamp and those are checked against this timeband, by default the timestamp is allowed between -40 and +20 seconds comparing the timestamp in the message and the current timestamp of the system running the server.